weegreenblobbie/pycontrol/docs/camera_control_commands.md

 Command: Read camera choices
 ----------------------------

-Load the properity choices for a given camera property, so the UI can populate a drop down list to choose from, for example, for setting the image quality.
+Loads the properity choices for a given camera property, so the UI can populate a drop down list to choose from, for example, for setting the image quality.
 The command format: